Boifuba/GURPS-Instant-Defaults/README.md

 ![image](https://user-images.githubusercontent.com/21176804/137811668-ef07e3ad-7d47-46c1-8e19-51bfffcbd905.png)

-4. If everuthing is ok you'll see this window
+4. If everything is ok you'll see this window

 5. You can use the journal from compendium as well.